Doyler123/MasterScoreboardStats/README.md

 Cretaed with create-react-app.

-The Chrome exctension code is located in the public folder.
+The Chrome extension code is located in the public folder.

-To build the chrome extension uncomment the Chrome extension code in App.js and comment out the Static data section.
-Then run: npm run build
+Remove static data import from App.js

+run: npm run build

 Reload the chrome extension from chrome://extensions/ then visit the hole by hole analysis page on masterscoreboard.